grandstaish/paperparcel/README.md

 ```

 Now your `AutoValue` class can be passed directly to a `Bundle` or `Intent`.

-Just like the Kotlin example, members of a `Parcelable` `AutoValue` class that are "bean" objects (e.g. other `AutoValue` classes) do not have to implement `Parcelable`.

 A simple example can be found in the [autovalue-example](https://github.com/grandstaish/paperparcel/tree/master/examples/autovalue-example) module.